DocuSend

 First-class mail tracking has benefits and limitations

 I sent a note to my long-time friend and DocuSend CTO Fred Morgan to wish him a happy wedding anniversary.
-He and his wonderful wife, Amy, have made nearly 40 trips around the sun together, so I decided to share with him a little insight from my wife’s treasure chest of wisdom: “A good marriage has one person who is always right, and another person who is the husband.”
+He and his wonderful wife, Amy, have made more than 40 trips around the sun together, so I decided to share with him a little insight from my wife’s treasure chest of wisdom: “A good marriage has one person who is always right, and another person who is the husband.”

--Not one to be outdone, Fred wrote back with: “If a husband speaks in the woods, and no one hears him, is he still wrong?”
-That got me thinking how futile the road to perfection is.
+Not one to be outdone, Fred wrote back with: “If a husband speaks in the woods, and no one hears him, is he still wrong? ” That got me thinking how futile the road to perfection is.
 It is paved with mistakes, and eliminating all of them is not possible.

--But controlling them is.
+But controlling them is.

--Most of us know it as “managing our expectations,” and it’s really not all that hard.
+Most of us know it as “managing our expectations,” and it’s really not all that hard.

 Tracking the Path of First-Class Mail